yarus/sc2buildmaker-win/README.md

 (The video was recorder for outdated version but it still allows to see how the app works).

 ***

 sc2buildmaker-Win - is .NET 4.5 C# codebase which I used to implement Starcraft2 economy model simulator.
 It also contains simple WinForms application which has similar functionality to SC2BuildMaker android app - it allows to create build orders.
 I also used this app to  generate SC2BuildMaker version config file which contains all required infromation regarding each unit/building/upgrade and build requirements for each item.

+The major purpose of this codebase is to generate new SC2BuildMaker version configuration file to implement adjustments from the recent patch (like unit/building/upgrade costs and requirements).
+In addition to that this codebase contains simple WinForms application which allows to work with build orders.

+***

+Ideas for future improvements:
+1. Isolate build order engine into separate NuGet package to allow its reusage.
+2. Migrate codebase to .NET Core which would allow to implement mobile application using Xamarin - this will allow to publish the app to Apple Store.
+3. Implement visual version file configuration editor: currently you have to modify code in order to produce new SC2BuildMaker version file but it shouldn't be that hard to create WinForms/WPF/Xamarin application to do the same using UI.

+***

 SC2.Win.UI - .NET 4.5 C# WinForms application which I used to generate SC2BuildMaker version config files and to test build orders.